hajnalmt/purdue-final-devops-project/SOLUTION_ABC.md

 Credentials: Use “Kubernetes Service Account” (default for in-cluster Jenkins).
 Test Connection.

+For the currently used ones:

 This is already there for us!
 ![image](./assets/jenkins_local_kubernetes1.png)
 ![image](./assets/jenkins_local_kubernetes2.png)

+==The environment is giving us a Master-Slave architecture by default!==

 Let's create a Pod template:
 ![image](./assets/jenkins_maven_agent_pod_template.png)
 ![image](./assets/jenkins_maven_agent_pod_template_container.png)

-> **_NOTE:_** It's important to set theName of the container that will run the Jenkins agent to "maven-agent" too.
+> **_NOTE:_** It's important to set the "Name of the container that will run the Jenkins agent to "maven-agent" too.
 Additionally I needed to tick in the "Inject Jenkins agent in agent container?" boolean.

 ### We can use the new template created
 I have created a Jenkins Folder ABC Technologies and a Freestyle pipeline for each step.